stuartshay/nyc-landmarks-vector-db/docs/sonarqube_setup_complete.md

 #### `run-analysis.sh`

-Runs a SonarQube analysis on the project using the authentication token.
+Runs unit tests with coverage and then executes a SonarQube analysis on the project using the authentication token.
+The script:

+1. Runs unit tests with pytest coverage targeting `tests/unit`
+1. Generates both XML coverage report (`coverage.xml`) and JUnit test results (`test-results.xml`)
+1. Submits the code analysis along with the test reports to SonarQube

 ```bash
 .sonarqube/run-analysis.sh